 My path into writing began with a master’s in English at University College Dublin, followed by a post-graduate diploma in journalism at London’s City University.
-In the years since then I’ve worked as both a journalist and editor, contributing to the likes of the Irish Times, NME, the Financial Times, MOJO, the Stool Pigeon and the Guardian.
+In the years since then I’ve worked as both a journalist and editor, contributing to the likes of the Irish Times, NME, the Financial Times, MOJO, the BBC and the Guardian.

 Doing so has taught me the importance of harnessing a varied skill-set in order to engage the reader, such as assembling arresting images, tight copy and sharp headlines.
 But the part of that process I have come to value most is the interview.